uw-fhir/CDS-Hooks-Tutorial/tutorial.md

-# Hooking It All Up
+# Hooking It All Up Together:
+## A CDS Hooks Tutorial

 We learned about the standards (FHIR, SMART on FHIR, CDS Hooks) and tought about how they can foster innovation and improvement in the public health sphere.
 Now let's combine all of that fresh knowledge to create and test our own **Public Health CDS Service**